chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

     </tr>
 </table>

-I am pleased to offer fully funded Ph.D. positions starting in Autumn 2024 in the Department of Civil and Environmental Engineering at University of Utah.
+I am pleased to offer fully funded Ph.D. positions starting from Autumn 2024 in the [Department of Civil and Environmental Engineering at University of Utah](https://www.civil.utah.edu).
 Candidates will engage in cutting-edge research focused on **customizing machine intelligence within the field of intelligent transportation**.
 Key areas of research will include, but are not limited to:

 * Integrated sensing technologies
 * Cyber-physical coopertation